 We recommend using one of the software that can update the driver.
 These applications can find drivers for an older hard drive and make it work.

-If you are sure of the model number, you can also download the driver software directly from the OEM and install it.
+You can download the driver software directly from the OEM and install it if you know the model number.
 For example, Samsung offers Magician software that can format, create partitions, and keep the driver updated for the best performance.

-Make sure to try all of them by one, and check if it works, and then move on to the next.
+Try all of them individually, check if it works, and then move on to the next.

-Missing Hard Drive can be painful, but thankfully it’s an issue that one quickly resolves.
-Most of the time, either the driver letter is missing, or the drive has not been formatted correctly.
+Missing Hard drives can be painful, but thankfully it’s an issue that one quickly resolves.
+Most of the time, either the driver’s letter is missing or the drive has not been formatted correctly.
 Make sure to create partitions in the format which works best with the current Windows version.

 How do I see all drives in Windows 11/10?

 There are two ways to see all the drives in Windows.
-First is using the File Explorer, which should display all the partitions.
+First is using File Explorer, which should display all the partitions.
 The second method is using the Disk Management tool.
+Since this tool works on the hardware level, even if someone has hidden the drive from all users, this can reveal all the connected drivers.
 The Disk Management tool can delete all partitions, so ensure you use it with complete understanding.